anonymousaga/UTM/README.md

 Notes on each machine:

- - Ubuntu 4.10: **CURRENTLY BROKEN** Internet, sound, mouse, keyboard, clock, and GUI work.
-The VM does not have seamless transition for mouse.
-Resolution: 1024 x 768, colored
  - Windows 95: Internet, sound, mouse, keyboard, clock, and GUI work.
 The VM does not have seamless transition for mouse.
 Resolution: 1024 x 768, colored
  - Windows 98 SE: Internet, sound, mouse, keyboard, clock, and GUI work.
 The VM has seamless transition for mouse.
 Resolution: 1024 x 768, colored
  - Windows 2000: Internet, sound, mouse, keyboard, clock, and GUI work.
 The VM has seamless transition for mouse.
 Resolution: 1024 x 768, colored